Every Elementary Higher Topos has a Natural Number Object: Abstract

 \section{Abstract}

-We prove that every elementary higher topos has a natural number object.
+We prove that every elementary $(\infty,1)$-topos has a natural number object.
 We achieve this by defining the loop space of the circle and showing that we can construct a natural number object out of it.
-Part of the proof involves showing that various definitions of natural number objects (Lawvere, Freyd and Peano) agree with each other in an elementary higher topos.
+Part of the proof involves showing that various definitions of natural number objects (Lawvere, Freyd and Peano) agree with each other in an elementary $(\infty,1)$-topos.
+As part of this effort we also study the internal object of contractibility in $(\infty,1)$-categories, which is of independent interest.
 Finally, we discuss various applications of natural number objects.
-In particular, we use it to define internal sequential colimits in an elementary higher topos.
+In particular, we use it to define internal sequential colimits in an elementary $(\infty,1)$-topos.

 \addtocontents{toc}{ }